meraki/automation-scripts/nodejs_sdk_builder/readme.md

 # Project overview
 The project consists of a Python 3 script and two template files, `sdk_core.template` and `endpoint.template`.
 It uses these files, as well as information retrieved from the Meraki Dashboard API to create a Javascript SDK.

+Key features:
+* Handles request timeouts, rate limiter status codes and multi-page responses in a tidy manner
+* Includes a retry function for when hitting the rate limiter
+* Returns a Promise that is resolved or rejected based on the API response, and can be handled with ".then" and ".catch"

 # Running the script
 * Install Python 3 if you have not done so already.
 If installing on Windows, it is recommended to select the "Add to PATH" option during installation
 * Install the requests Python 3 module.
 The easiest way to do this is to run: